basic-web-components/basic-web-components/packages/basic-animation-stage/README.md

 <a name="SingleSelection+selectPrevious"></a>
 ### animationStage.selectPrevious()
 Select the previous item in the list.

+If the list has no selection, the last item will be selected.

   **Kind**: instance method of <code>[AnimationStage](#AnimationStage)</code>.
 Defined by <code>[SingleSelection](../basic-component-mixins/docs/SingleSelection.md)</code> mixin.
 <a name="SelectionAnimation+showTransition"></a>